-> The certificate in aged care is formally called the Certificate IV in Ageing Support (CHC43015), and is a step higher than both Certificate III courses.
+The Certificate IV in Aged Care is formally called the Certificate IV in Ageing Support (CHC43015), and is a step higher than both Certificate III courses.
 This course superseded 2 Cert IV qualifications in 2015, the Cert IV in Aged Care (CHC40108) and the Cert IV in Home and Community Care (42012).

-> 2. How is Certificate III in Individual Support different from Certificate IV in Ageing Support?
+2. How is Certificate III in Aged Care different from Certificate IV in Ageing Support?

-> Both courses will allow you to become a qualified aged care worker and equip you with the necessary skills, but they do have several differences.
+Both aged care courses will allow you to become a qualified aged care worker and equip you with the necessary skills, but they do have several differences.

-> The Certificate III in Individual Support is the standard qualification for the aged care industry.
+The Certificate III in Individual Support is the standard qualification for the aged care industry.
 This is most popular among students who are entering a career in an aged or home and community care facility for the first time.

-> It puts emphasis on person-centred support in community and/or residential setting, regardless of why the support is required—whether due to ageing, disability, etc. Students enrolled in this course can also specialise in Ageing, Disability, or Home and Community, depending on the elective units they will get.
+It puts emphasis on person-centred support in community and/or residential setting, regardless of why the support is required—whether due to ageing, disability, etc. Students enrolled in aged care courses can also specialise in Ageing, Disability, or Home and Community, depending on the elective units they will get.

-> The Certificate IV in Ageing Support meanwhile puts emphasis on more advanced skills suited for those who want to become an aged care Team Leader.
+Meanwhile, the Certificate IV in Ageing Support puts emphasis on more advanced skills suited for those who want to become an aged care Team Leader.
 This role includes specialised tasks on how to manage other care assistants in an aged, residential, or community environment.

-> 3. How are they similar/different in terms of units?
+3. How are they similar/different in terms of units?

 Both aged care courses have the following core units: